-Surface temperature should be a minimum of 40°F (5°C) and a maximum of 110°F (43°C).
+Surface temperature should be at least 40oF (5oC) and a maximum of 110oF (43oC).
 There are no dew point restrictions.
-Special application techniques can be used when spraying in extreme temperature, very low humidity, and high winds (+5mph).
-It is essential that the ceramic be kept damp for at least 5 minutes and preferably for 15 to eliminate shrinkage cracking.
-In most conditions no special activity is needed.
-But for the extremes, the surface can be misted to retain moisture.
+Special application techniques can be used when spraying in extreme temperatures, extremely low humidity, and high winds (+5mph).
+The ceramic must be kept damp for at least 5 minutes and preferably for 15 to eliminate shrinkage cracking.
+In most conditions, no special activity is needed.
+But for extremes, the surface can be misted to retain moisture.
 A pressure washer, properly set to mist, is an ideal tool.
 See troubleshooting (Section 6.0 and the weather graph of this guide) or contact an EonCoat representative for specific details.